 Last September Lord Chancellor and Secretary of State for Justice, Michael Gove, commissioned Dame Sally Coates to lead a review of the provision of education in prisons.

-As the report has just been released, I – as someone who has spent the last 13 years in the world of offender education – wanted to highlight the most pertinent issues which I feel the report must address.
+As the report has just been released, we wanted to highlight the most pertinent issues which we feel the report must address.

 Firstly, the overriding success of decent education for offenders must be acknowledged and understood.
-I have witnessed this success time and again, with stats proving of those prisoners who engaged in education between 1995-2014, 24% were more likely to find employment than those who did not.
+Statistics prove of those prisoners who engaged in education between 1995-2014, 24% were more likely to find employment than those who did not.

 There is a direct correlation between getting a decent education while in prison and being able to live a productive, law-abiding life on the outside.
 We must enable our prisons to do this or we are failing them and the communities to which they return.

 So what are the key challenges?

 The first is access to technology.
 In an increasingly digital world, it is ludicrous that prisoners have next to no access to decent ICT.
 We have to teach in an archaic environment which bears no resemblance to life on the outside.
 We thus cannot expect an ex-offender with limited IT skills to compete with a candidate who has been able to access the internet day-in, day-out.
 This is effectively de-skilling them and damaging their employability.